 Scientifically known as tinea cruris, jock itch is a form of fungal infection that affects the skin of your genitals, buttocks and inner thighs.
 This infection causes an itchy, red rash in moist areas of your body.
 Typically, the rash is ring-shaped.

-Athlete’s foot, which is also a form of fungus infection known as tinea pedis, presents with the same characteristics and spreads just as fast.
-In fact, you could very well have jock itch and athlete’s foot infections at the same time.
+Athlete’s foot, which is also a form of fungus infection known as tinea pedis, presents with some of the same characteristics.
+In fact, athletes foot is closely related to jock itch (tinea cruris).

-The most common contraction scenarios include using public locker rooms and showers, sharing wet towels and clothes, or dropping them on wet floors and then using them is another way to get this fungus.
+The fungus can spread from person to person.
+Sharing wet towels and clothes, or dropping them on wet floors and then using them is another way to get this fungus.

 Back to the original question:

 Both jock itch and athlete’s foot are caused by the same fungus family.
 Therefore, some creams formulated to treat one may be used to treat the other.
 It is best to read the label of the product or research the product that you are using online to find out if it is effective for jock itch.